 A while back I started a facebook page “Zanzibar Insider Buzz” with info, specials etc on Zanzibar, mainly for my friends and associates all over the world.
 It became very popular and I got so many requests for information that is not easily found on the usual (commercial) websites.
 I then began to write a document covering all sorts of topics on Zanzibar.
 That document very quickly became too big and I had to find another portal.

-That’s how this homepage was born.
+That’s how this blog was born.
 Here you find information on the island from my perspective, based on my knowledge and experiences made as a Zanzibar resident of many years.
-I am equally humbled and excited that this blog was so far viewed 95,000 times.
+I am equally humbled and excited that this blog was so far viewed more than 100,000 times.
 This is obviously work in progress and I keep on updating it.
 Any questions about anything I haven’t covered yet are most welcome.

 For current specials or events that I know of please visit my facebook page “Zanzibar Insider Buzz”.